stett/stett.github.io/_posts/2017-03-17-dynamic-aabb.md

 ---
-title: Physics Engine - Week 5
+title: Physics Engine - Week 5: Dynamic AABB Tree
 layout: post
 tags: [physics]
 comments: true
 ---

-This is a retro-active post on the state of my physics engine (from a few weeks ago), because progress since week 7 has been pretty minimal.
-Here's something I didn't show in the last video.
+This is a retro-active post on the state of my physics engine (from a few weeks ago), because progress since week 7 has been pretty minimal due to crunch time at work.

+Here's something I didn't show in the last video:

 <iframe width="100%" height="300" src="https://www.youtube.com/embed/D0Ag8vO0TeM" frameborder="0" allowfullscreen></iframe>

 It's a bit difficult to see the outlines due to the quality of the video, but in it I show the borders of a dynamic AABB structure, based somewhat on the method described by [Randy Gaul](http://www.randygaul.net/2013/08/06/dynamic-aabb-tree/).

+And here's a short technical description of how indexing and padding work in the tree.
+Maybe I'll come back later with more details.

 Each node in the AABB tree has a unique index.
 When nodes are removed, instead of clearing the data, the erased node's index is removed from a list of active indexes.
 When an object is added to the tree, the